krockxz/expense-tracker/readme.md

 ### **Step 4: Configure the Environment**

 - Make sure that your **API URL** is configured correctly in your frontend.
+The test env has been commited.

 If you're using `.env` files, you can set the API URL in your frontend’s `.env` file like this: